beyondstorage/specs/rfcs/47-better-error-handing.md

 The following changes will be made:
 - Extract some ad-hoc string errors into defined sentinel errors. (forward compatible)
-- Turn SDK errors into `fmt.Errorf("%v", err)`. (not forward compatible, but doesn't violate our promise)
+- Turn SDK errors into `fmt.Errorf("%w, %v", ErrUnexpected, err)`. (not forward compatible, but doesn't violate our promise)
 - Some error `struct`s' `Err` field will be removed. (not forward compatible)

 ## Implementation